 Shop at Plaza Minorista José María Villa

-Plaza Minorista José María Villa is a bustling market where locals purchase fresh produce, meats, flowers, and more.
-This vibrant marketplace is a great place to discover some of the many exotic and tropical fruits Colombia offers.
+Plaza Minorista José María Villa is a busy market where locals buy fresh produce, meat, flowers, and more.
+It’s a great place to explore Colombia’s diverse tropical fruits and ingredients.

 The market opens every day at 4:30 am and closes at 6 pm.
 On Sunday at 3 pm.